 Above all else, the Neo is extremely protective.
-He is a fearless dog, and he prefers to be inside the home, keeping a watchful eye on his family.
-Although he will probably do well outside guarding the exterior of the house.
+She is a fearless dog, and she prefers to be inside the home, keeping a watchful eye on her family.
+Though she would probably do just as well outside, guarding the exterior of the house.

 Something to be aware of is the importance of training your Neo to be around children.
-If the Neo is not familiar with small children, he can see them as a threat to his family.
-It is crucial that you socialize him with children as early and as often as possible.
+If the Neo is not familiar with small children, she may see them as a threat to her family.
+It is crucial that you socialize her with children as early and as often as possible.

 Some folks make the mistake of thinking they’re in the clear because they trained their Neapolitan to be good with their own kids.
 However, this is not enough.
-All your child has to do is have a friend over, and the Neapolitan’s threat senses can kick in all over again.
+If your child has a friend over for a visit, this could be all it takes to ramp up the Neapolitan’s threat senses all over again.

-The best way to combat this is to have your Neapolitan around as many different people, children, and animals as possible.
-Do this on a continual basis throughout the entire course of his life.
-It is an ongoing process that must not be neglected.
+The best way to combat this is to have your Neapolitan around as many different people, children, and animals as possible – and as early as possible.
+Do this regularly over the course of the dog’s entire life.
+This is an ongoing process that you must not neglect.

 Because of the Neo’s intense sense of protection, you don’t have to worry as much about getting her to listen to you.
-She is willing to do whatever she has to do.
-This includes laying her own life on the line, to keep her family safe and happy.
+She is willing to do whatever she has to do to please you.
+This includes laying her own life on the line, if it means keeping her family safe and happy.

 The Neo is a very smart dog.
-Unfortunately, that can also lead to stubbornness since she’ll have more of a tendency to think for herself.
-While she is obedient, as expressed earlier, she can be stubborn in the areas that matter.
+Unfortunately, this personality trait can also lead to stubbornness, since she has more of a tendency to think for herself.

 For example, her intense drive to protect her family can make her stubborn to any commands that suggest she do anything otherwise.